-WEIGHTED HOG Equipment Dragon Boat, lifejacket, sea anchors, paddle bouys Setting Up Set up bouy, that forms a figure 8 course.
-Tie anchor onto the back of the Dragon Boat Playing The idea is to use the two sides of the dragor to maneuver the figure 8 course.
-The catch is the sea anchor tied to the back of the boat wi counter weight that acts against a turn, so participants will feel the drag behind the boat Change it Level Up, increase the weight of the sea anch sharpen the turn of the figure 8.
-Tips and Safety Sweeps are to be vigilant not to have their sw oar catch onto the sea anchor.
+WEIGHTED HOG Equipment Dragon Boat, lifejacket, sea anchors, paddles, bouys Setting Up Set up bouy, that forms a figure 8 course.
+Tie a se anchor onto the back of the Dragon Boat Playing The idea is to use the two sides of the dragon boat to maneuver the figure 8 course.
+The catch is that the sea anchor tied to the back of the boat will be a counter weight that acts against a turn, so participants will feel the drag behind the boat.
+Change it Level Up, increase the weight of the sea anchor or sharpen the turn of the figure 8.
+Tips and Safety Sweeps are to be vigilant not to have their sweep oar catch onto the sea anchor.